If the disease is very mild, why should I be tested?

 No. Currently, there is no available.
 Developing one has been difficult because the virus has several different molecular configurations, which are constantly changing.

 Is there treatment for HCV?

 Yes, there are currently quite a few drugs that can be used to treat HCV infection.
 Until relatively recently, a combination of two drugs (interferon and ribavirin) was used.
-New drugs to treat HCV are now available and work much better than the old treatment.
+New drugs to treat HCV are now available and work more effectively.
 The treatment chosen depends on many factors including your age, gender, the genotype and viral load of HCV you have and how much damage has occurred to your liver.
 It is possible to be cured from a HCV infection.

 Can I test myself for the virus at home?

-No. The test is performed by qualified laboratory staff.
+No. The test is only performed by qualified laboratory staff.